WebOfTrust/WOT-terms/docs/how-we-did/why-terms-wot-manage-structure.md

 ---
+status: final
 ---
 # The Terms WOT manage structure explained

+What is this: A description of architecture and follow-up technical design

+For who: anyone that likes to understand the architecture and how-we-did build KERISSE using `github.com` and its wiki, Typesense and Docusaurus and actions, resulting in the WOT-terms repo `github.io` site.

 To generate our static content site on the Github project page of this [WOT-terms page](https://weboftrust.github.io/WOT-terms/) repo, we have: